 Share this page:

 Welcome to the website of Saint Joseph the Workman Catholic Church near Colton, South Dakota.
 Saint Joseph, the Workman is a parish of the Catholic Diocese of Sioux Falls, South Dakota, under the guidance of the Most Reverend Donald E. DeGrood.
-Our pastor is Rev. Barry Reuwsaat.
-He is, also, the pastor of Saint Rose of Lima Parish in Garretson.
-Katelyn Burggraff serves as the director of religious education.
-Sharal Akin provides assistance with finances for both parishes and other clerical duties.
+We are a part of Pastorate #9 which includes St. Peter's in Colman, Sts.
+Simon & Jude in Flandreau, and St. Mary's in Dell Rapids.
+Our Pastor is Father Shane Stevens and Parochial Vicar is Father Scott Miller.
+Katelyn Burggraff serves as the Director of Religious Education.
 Melinda Aalberg provides assistance with publishing the weekly parish bulletin.

 Parish Mission Statement: